What is Egg Freezing?

 The number of eggs retrieved during a single egg freezing cycle varies depending on your age, health, and how your body responds to the medication.
 Your fertility specialist will create a personalised plan based on your individual needs.

-In some cases, patients may also like to consider alternatives like embryo freezing (fertilised eggs), if more appropriate.
+In some cases, patients may also wish to consider alternatives such as embryo freezing (fertilised eggs) if more appropriate.
 Embryo freezing involves fertilising eggs with sperm before freezing.
 This is a good option if you’re undergoing IVF with a partner or donor and wish to preserve embryos instead of eggs.

 Whether you’re planning for an egg freezing cycle now or simply exploring future fertility preservation, our caring specialists are here to support you every step of the way.